We're breaking out our brand-new 2024 calendars and marking our favorite tech and IT conferences for sysadmins, MacAdmins, and IT professionals.

 SpiceWorld is one of the largest and fastest-growing conventions dedicated to IT professionals.
 This event provides the perfect environment for thousands of IT professionals and vendors to network, collaborate, and surround themselves with like-minded individuals.
 With less emphasis on business suits and more emphasis on fun and learning, SpiceWorld's unique conference approach is something that all IT professionals should experience.

 The Gartner IT Symposium/Xpo is designed for IT executives.
 It explores emerging technologies, strategies, practices, and approaches to equip leaders to drive outcomes, optimize business value, and enhance innovation and resilience.
-The event covers 14 key topics areas, including applications, platforms, and software engineering; AI, data, and analytics; cloud, infrastructure, and operations; and so much more.
+The event typically covers applications, platforms, software engineering, AI, data analytics, cloud infrastructure, operations, and so much more.

 Group rates are available.